appsmithorg/appsmith-docs/website/docs/advanced-concepts/access-control/granular-access-control/roles.md

 ##### Datasource

-If you want the user to have view access only to a specific datasource in a workspace, open the respective workspace's dropdown and check the view permission adjacent to the respective datasource. **View** for just a datasource allows you to view, test and execute that datasource.
+If you want the user to have view access only to a specific datasource in a workspace, open the respective workspace tree and check the view permission adjacent to the respective datasource. **View** for just a datasource allows you to view, test and execute that datasource.

 #### Delete